SPIX23/shaiya-solutions/ep4/readme.md

 **contents**

-* some ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit
+* ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit

-* a modification that will remove the code that keeps guards from detecting a character in stealth mode
+* ct file that will remove the code that keeps guards from detecting a character in stealth mode

 **notes**